extra0101/yida.github.io/_pages/about.md

 ## 😄 About Me

 I am currently a third-year M.S. student at Tianjin University.
 My background combines operations research, optimization, and learning-augmented decision-making for urban logistics.
-If you are interested in my work or want to collaborate, feel free to contact me via: xuyida@tju.edu.cn. <span style="color:red;">I am actively seeking Ph.D. positions starting in Fall 2026!</span>
+If you are interested in my work or want to collaborate, feel free to contact me via: xuyida[at]tju[dot]edu[dot]cn. <span style="color:red;">I am actively seeking Ph.D. positions starting in Fall 2026!</span>

 ## 📖 Education & Experience